mellor-lab/mellor-lab.github.io/book/contents/our-team/members/hengweizhu.md

-I completed my undergraduate degree in Neuroscience at the University of Bristol in 2018, After which I started a Wellcome Trust Neural Dynamics PhD programme jointly supervised by Prof. Jack Mellor and Dr. Rui Ponte Costa.
+I completed my undergraduate degree in Neuroscience at the University of Bristol in 2018, After which I started a Wellcome Trust Neural Dynamics PhD programme jointly supervised by Jack and Rui Ponte Costa.

 ### Research: